About the Prize

 The Nan Shepherd Prize is a competition to find the next voice in nature writing.
 It aims not only to celebrate nature writing but provide an inclusive platform for new and emerging nature writers from underrepresented backgrounds.

-The prize runs every two years and submissions have now closed for 2021.
+The prize runs every two years and submissions are now open for 2023 until 25 August.
 The winner of the prize receives a book deal with Canongate – including editorial mentoring and an advance of £10,000.

-The inaugural prize was launched in 2019 and found a brilliant winner in Nina Mingya Powles whose submission Small Bodies of Water the judges praised for its lyrical and poetic writing.
-The book published on 5 August 2021 and is available to buy now from all good bookshops.
-You can read more about 2019’s shortlisted and longlisted entries here.
+The prize was launched in 2019 and found a brilliant inaugural winner in Nina Mingya Powles whose submission Small Bodies of Water the judges praised for its lyrical and poetic writing.
+Small Bodies of Water went on to be published in hardback in 2021 and paperback in 2022, and received widespread acclaim.

-Nan Shepherd is one of our most beloved authors and while her classic of nature writing The Living Mountain took three decades to first find a publisher, today the book is recognised as a masterpiece and Nan is inspiring a new generation of writers.
+The Living Mountain took three decades to first find a publisher, but today the book is recognised as a masterpiece and Nan is inspiring a new generation of writers.
 We felt that a prize named after her was a fitting way to honour her legacy.